royemosby/roymosby.me/src/blog/creating-space.md

   - They can read published articles
   - The can browse article tags and see associated published articles
   - They can see a staff page and an about page
-  - Theu CANNOT see any articles that are not yet published
+  - They CANNOT see any articles that are not yet published
   - They CANNOT make any changes
 - Newsroom employees would go to ror-newsroom.com/workspace to work
   - They have to log in with username/password our using GitHub's OAuth authentication